sardana-org/sardana/doc/source/devel/overview/overview_pseudomotor.rst

 or a set of motors allowing the user to control the experiment by means of an interface which is more meaningful to him(her).

-One example of a pseudo motor is :class:`~sardana.pool.poolcontrollers.Slit` useful for the beam conditioning using the aperture gap and offset.
+One of the most basic examples is the control of a slit.
+The slit has two blades with one motor each.
+Usually the user doesn't want to control the experiment by directly handling these two motor positions since they have little meaning from the experiments perspective.
+Instead, it would be more useful for the user to control the experiment by means of changing the gap and offset values.
+In the :class:`~sardana.pool.poolcontrollers.Slit` controller, pseudo motors gap and offset will provide the necessary interface for controlling the experiments gap and offset values respectively.

 In order to translate the motor positions into the pseudo motor positions and vice versa, calculations have to be performed.
 The device pool provides